 - 1 cup butter or coconut oil, room temperature

 - 11/2 cups sugar

 - 3 cups powdered sugar

 - 1 tsp vanilla

 - 1/4 tsp salt

 - dark chocolate shavings or dark chocolate chips

 - Preheat oven to 350F.

-- In a medium sized mixing bowl combine the dry ingredients (flour, cocoa powder, baking soda, nuking powder and salt).
+- In a medium sized mixing bowl combine the dry ingredients (flour, cocoa powder, baking soda, baking powder and salt).
 Mix until ingredients are evenly distributed.

 - In a stand mixer cream together coconut oil and sugar until smooth.
 Add eggs and vanilla mix until combined and then add the greek yogurt and zucchini.
 Mix until just combined.
 Add in dry ingredients and stir until flour has been fully incorporated.
 Do not over mix.

 - Split the batter evenly between the two cake pans and spread out with a spatula.
-Bake on the middle rack for 28 minutes or until toothpick inserted into the middle comes out dry.
+Bake on the middle rack for 28 minutes (25 minutes for cupcakes) or until toothpick inserted into the middle comes out dry.
 Remove from the oven and let cool.

 - While the cake is cooling we will make the buttercream.
 With an electric hand mixer, beat the butter on medium speed until smooth and creamy, about 2 minutes.
 Then add the rest of the ingredients (powdered sugar, cocoa powder, heavy cream, salt and vanilla), beat slowly until combined and then beat on high speed for a minute until light and fluffy.
 If icing is too thick, add a little more heavy cream; if it is too thin you can add a little more powdered sugar – just keep in mind it will make it sweeter.